Vizzuality/landgriffon/marketing/README.md

 ## 3. Environment variables required

 Those environment variables are required to run the project.
-You can find them on [LastPass](https://www.lastpass.com/).
+You can find them on the **shared secret storage**.

 ```sh
 SENDGRID_API_KEY_SUBSCRIPTION=